TheSlavant/companion-ai/README.md

 ### Generating Observations

-- Click on the ribbon icon labeled "Companion observe" to generate observations for the active note.
+- Open the note you want to show to your Companion.
+Click on the ribbon icon labeled "Companion observe" to generate observations for the note.
-- The observations will be saved in a dedicated `observations.md` file, which can be reviewed or edited at any time.
+- The observations will be saved in a dedicated `observations.md` file.
+You can view and edit them whenever you want.

 ### Interactive Chat

-- Click on the ribbon icon labeled "Chat with Companion" to open the chat interface.
+- Click on the ribbon icon labeled "Chat with Companion".
+If your right side bar is not open, click the "toggle right side bar" button at the top right.
+Click on the icon in the top right that says "Chat with Companion".
+You're good to go!
 - In the chat interface, you can type messages or questions related to your notes, and the Companion will respond with insights or clarifications.
+- To end the chat, right-click on the icon in the top right that says "Chat with Companion" and select "Close".

 ### Managing Observations and Embeddings

-- The plugin automatically manages observation embeddings, enhancing the plugin's ability to provide relevant responses and insights.
-- You can view and edit the `observation_embeddings.json` file if needed, although it is primarily used by the plugin internally.
+- The plugin automatically manages observation embeddings.
+You can view and edit the `observation_embeddings.json` file if needed, although it is primarily used by the plugin internally.

 ## The Nitty-Gritty